tracim/tracim/README.md

 There is an example value for MySQL below (please refer to Configuration/database schema note to install required package):

     sqlalchemy.url = mysql+oursql://tracimuser:tracimpassword@127.0.0.1/tracimdb

+There is an example value for SQLite below :

+    sqlalchemy.url = sqlite:///tracimdb.sqlite

 #### Listening port